gamepopper/texpack/README.md

 **Building:**

-Building has been tested on Linux, OSX and Windows (with MSYS/mingw-w64).
-Visual Studio is not supported.
+Building has been tested on Windows with Visual Studio 2013.

 In order to build, you will need to make sure that `libpng` and `zlib` are installed on your system.

+For Visual Studio, it's best practice that you link `libpng` and `zlib` statically, due to how the libraries read and process files.

 On Linux, you can use your system package manager to install these libraries.
 For example:

 ```bash
 # Arch Linux